Oh, Darah! She was that kid that you could always count on! If you told her to be home by 9:00, she would be home by 8:55.

 Around the same time, I would walk by her pictures on the wall and cry uncontrollably.
 At one point I heard her say, “If just looking at me makes you cry, then don’t look at me until you can laugh and remember how much fun we had.
 I want my life to be more than your being sad.”
 I began to feel as if she were telling me, over and over, that staying in that pain wasn’t serving her, our family, or myself.

 Is your loss keeping you from experiencing a life of meaning, joy, and purpose?

-Start moving toward your Epic Life with my free video series gift!
+Start moving toward your Epic Life with my free gift!